CelliesProjects/ESP32_VS1053_Stream/README.md

 In PIO you can find out what hardware revision you have by running `esptool.py flash_id` in a terminal.

 In Arduino IDE go to `File->Preferences` and find the `Show verbose output during` option.
-Check the box marked `upload`.<br>You can now see the hardware revision when you upload a sketch.
+Check the box marked `upload`.
+You can now see the hardware revision when you upload a sketch.

 # Functions
 ### Initialize the VS1053 codec